An asynchronous and task-based implementation of Peridynamics utilizing HPX -- the C++ standard library for parallelism and concurrency: Introduction

 \section{Introduction}

 Modern supercomputers' many core architectures, like \yellow{field-programmable gate arrays (FPGAs)} and Intel Knights Landing, provide more threads per computational node as before~\cite{sutter2005free,ross2008cpu}.
-Through this shift of increasing cores per node, a new programming model with the focus on handle the fine-grain parallelism of this increasing amount of cores per computational node is needed.\\
+Through this shift of increasing cores per node, a new programming model with the focus on handling of the fine-grain parallelism with increasing amount of cores per computational node is needed.\\